Dirigent protein

 Dirigent proteins are members of a class of proteins which dictate the stereochemistry of a compound synthesized by other enzymes.
 The first dirigent protein was discovered in Forsythia intermedia.
 This protein has been found to direct the stereoselective biosynthesis of (+)-pinoresinol from coniferyl alcohol monomers:

 Lignan biosynthesis is catalysed by oxidative enzymes.
-In the test tube the reaction results in a heteregenous mixture of dimeric compounds.
+In the test tube the reaction results in a heterogeneous mixture of dimeric compounds.
 When a dirigent protein is present during the reaction, one stereoisomer of one compound is highly enriched.
 Dirigent proteins appear to possess no oxidative radical forming activity of their own; in the absence of oxidative enzyme, no reaction will occur.